By: Author John Cunningham. Published: 2019/01/15 at 10:41 pm

 A clogged grass bag is a common problem.
-Tractors and walk behind mowers often get cleaned at the end of the season (well some do) but bags rarely do.
+Tractors and walk-behind mowers often get cleaned at the end of the season (well, some do), but bags rarely do.
 Symptoms of a clogged bag are not collecting or only a half-filled grass bag.

-Examine your bag/box, when held to the light you should be able to see through it.
-A stiff brush will remove the old grass or use a power washer.
+Examine your bag/box; when held to the light, you should be able to see through it.
+A stiff brush will remove the old grass, or use a power washer.

 Bag – Thatched grass on the inside of the bag is a common issue.
-It prevents airflow through the bag which in turn prevents grass from entering the bag.
+It prevents airflow through the bag, which in turn prevents grass from entering the bag.

-Clean – As a rough guide you should be able to see through the bag.
-A stiff brush or better a pressure washer does a great job.
+Clean – As a rough guide, you should be able to see through the bag.
+A stiff brush or, better, a pressure washer does a great job.

 Check For Blade Damage

-Two types of blades are common, the lift blade and the mulching blade.
+Two types of blades are common: the lift blade and the mulching blade.
 They are fitted to tractors, ride-on, and walk-behind mowers.
 A defective blade can cause vibration, uneven cutting, and poor grass collection.

-No need to tell you a bent blade is dangerous and should never be repaired.
+There is no need to tell you a bent blade is dangerous and should never be repaired.
 A new blade, bolt, and washer is the way to go.

-Examine – Check your blades for damage, misalignment, bent or broken tips.
+Examine – Check your blades for damage, misalignment, or bent or broken tips.
 Your blade is the business end of the mower and needs to be in top condition.
 Defective blades can cause vibration, uneven cutting, and poor grass collection.
 A mowing blade may look OK, but they do wear.

-Mowing blades are engineered to cut and move grass, as they wear they become much less efficient.
+Mowing blades are engineered to cut and move grass; as they wear, they become much less efficient.
 A worn blade will cause clogging.

 Timed Blades – Some deck setups will have an overlapping cut, although more common on lawn tractors than walk-behind mowers.

-If one of the blades hits an object, the blades go out of time or the belt can break.
-When the blades are out of time, bagging quality suffers and a clogging chute is a symptom.
+If one of the blades hits an object, the blades go out of time, or the belt can break.
+When the blades are out of time, bagging quality suffers, and a clogging chute is a symptom.
 In addition, badly timed blades usually damage each other.
-I wrote this detailed guide including pictures to help you replace your “Timed deck belt”.
+I wrote this detailed guide, including pictures, to help you replace your “Timed deck belt”.

 Dull or Worn Blade

-A dull or worn blade will cause clogging, as the carefully engineered blade wears, the trailing edge is less efficient at moving the clippings.
+A dull or worn blade will cause clogging; as the carefully engineered blade wears, the trailing edge is less efficient at moving the clippings.
 The leading edge will also be worn from grit and debris, and sharpening sessions will likely have changed its shape.

 The average mower should get a new blade every 3rd or 4th season.
 If the blade is in good overall condition, go ahead and sharpen it.

 The Lift blade is also known as the 2 in 1, so-called because it bags and discharges.
-Lift blades vacuum the grass upright, before cutting and moving the clippings to the bag.
+Lift blades vacuum the grass upright before cutting and moving the clippings to the bag.
 Lift blades are specially designed for collecting grass and come in low, medium, and high lift.

 2 in 1 Lift Blade